aces/Loris/modules/dataquery/test/TestPlan.md

 The user can navigate to `View Data` by clicking `Run Query`

-- Click `Run Query` and assert that you get an Swalfire error modal saying `Error: Error Creating Query` [ISSUE - error message could be more precise]
+- Click `Run Query` and assert that you get an Swalfire error modal saying `Error: Error Creating Query`.
-- Select each option in the `Header Display Format` field an
+- Select each option in the `Header Display Format` field and
 - Select each option in the `Display visits as` field and assert the following:
-  - `x Display empty visits ?` appears when `Inline Values (no download)` is selected
+  - `x Display empty visits ?` appears when `Inline Values (no download)` is selected.
-- Select each option in the `Display options as` field
+- Select each option in the `Display options as` field.

 ***********************************************************
 Go to : [Global Table of Contents](#global-table-of-contents)